A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 Taksim is a fantastic place.
-It’s the literal heart of this huge and sprawling city.
-It’s where you’ll hear countless languages spoken at any one time, people from all walks of life mingling together in one huge and bustling spot.
+It’s the heart of modern Istanbul.
+In this huge and sprawling city, you’ll hear countless languages spoken at any one time, and people from all walks of life mingle together in one vast and bustling spot.

 But Taksim is also a complicated place to visit if you don’t know what you’re doing.

-Taksim can drive the most patient person towards distraction.
+Taksim can drive even the most patient person towards distraction.
 It’s a place where you will not be able to walk in a straight line for more than a couple of seconds and somewhere that will have you swearing, even if you don’t usually.
-It’s also a place that’s renowned for scams, and if you have zero knowledge of the site, you’ll probably get lost.
+It’s also renowned for scams, and if you have zero knowledge of the site, you’ll probably get lost.

 But it’s also a magnificent place too.
 After all, you can’t have sunshine without rain, eh?